 The RCCSF now functions as the national chiropractic sports council for the UK and is the official national member of the Fédèration Internationale de Chiropratique du Sport (FICS) which is recognised by the World Health Organisation and the International Olympic Committee.
-FICS is currently in negotiation with the IOC concerning the inclusion of chiropractors in the base medical facilities for future Olympic Games.
+FICS negotiates with the IOC concerning the inclusion of chiropractors in the base medical facilities for future Olympic Games.
 The US, Canada and New Zealand have included chiropractors in their teams for many years and many top athletes can attest to their skills.
-Chiropractors have now worked in the Polyclinic at the Vancouver Winter Olympics and the London 2012 Olympics in the polyclinics at the three Olympic villages.
+Chiropractors worked in the Polyclinic at the Vancouver Winter Olympics and the London 2012 Olympics in the polyclinics at the three Olympic villages.

 Prevent injury & optimise performance

 Treatment in the field

 The RCCSF is aware that the care of athletes in the clinical setting, away from competition, is different from their management at an event.
 Some chiropractors do not want, or have not got the time, to attend meetings or events so wish only to work in their own clinics or in specialist sports injury facilities.
 The RCCSF is an organisation of practically-minded chiropractors who have an interest in working “in the field.”